industdev/Naughty-Archiver-2000/README.md

 ### Debugging your extractor

-Jobs are configuration files passed to gallery-dl like you would do with `.conf` files
+Jobs are configuration files passed to the runner like you would do with `.conf` files
 You need a filename for your extracted files but to know which keys and format to use you need metadata extracted from the extractor
-What you should do is set the filename key to `temp.json`, and run an extraction, then save that file and base your filenames after the keys in there, alternatively run the url with the `-K` flag
+What you should do is set the filename key to `temp.json`, and run an extraction, then save that file and base your filenames after the keys in there
-You can even call an module to decide the filename for you, like the extractors already present, very useful for dynamic filenames
+Gallery-dl can even call an module to decide the filename, like the extractors already present, very useful for dynamic filenames

 ## Useful classes

 You may edit these classes for your specific purpose

-`GalleryOutputHandler` Manages extractor events based on gallery-dl output, the pattern data gets fed from `outputHandlerCreator_manager`
+`GalleryOutputHandler` Manages extractor events based on gallery-dl output, the pattern data gets fed from `OutputHandlerCreator_manager`
 `OutputEvents` List of events that can occur in `GalleryOutputHandler`
 `GalleryRunner` Class that starts a gallery-dl process
-`Logic.py` Base .conf file for gallery-dl (Before extractors override the settings)
 `Extractor` Main class that starts and setups an extractor, provides the already-made widgets and configuration
 `ExtractorManager` Does operations on all extractors
-`CrashHelper` Kills gallery-dl on sudden crashes
+`CrashHelper` Kills runners on sudden crashes
-`\external\logic*` Filenames of the extractors
+`\external\logic*` Filenames for gallery-dl extractors `\lib\runners*` Runners available with base configuration before extractior override (gallery-dl & yt-dlp)

 Helper classes:
 `QtHelper` `VarHelper` `Enums`